Takeaways

 2. Online resident portal

-A secure online resident portal allows tenants to make online rent payments, submit maintenance requests, and reach out to property managers.
+A secure online resident portal allows tenants to make rent payments, submit maintenance requests, and contact property managers.
 This helps streamline communication at your building, while also adding immense convenience for your renters.

-What’s more, you can use this portal to house important documents like leases, rental policies, and other related paperwork.
+What’s more, you can use this portal to store important documents like leases, rental policies, and other related paperwork.

 3. Virtual concierge